zeykatecool/betterElements/README.md

 ```

 > ⚠️ Warning: IconButton icons need to be `32x32` for better results.

+# Latest Updates
+- Added `zindex` property.You can change zindex of all elements.
+- `Borders` are now renders together with the element they are attached to.
+- Added `function checkIfElementUnderOtherElements(element)...`.You can't interact with other elements which is under of the element.

 # Installation
 - Just download [betterElements.lua](https://github.com/zeykatecool/betterElements/blob/main/betterElements.lua) and require it from your lua file.